 If you are looking for extra functions in your changing pad, look no farther than the Hatch Baby Grow Smart Changing Pad and Scale.
 The name says it all, as the Hatch Baby includes both the design and benefits of a soft, wipeable foam changing pad and the functionality of a wireless smart scale that claims to be accurate up to .25 ounces.
 The Hatch is great for breastfeeding moms who would like to track their baby’s intake after each nursing session.
 The smart scale works in sync through Bluetooth with a free App that works on Apple and Android devices and allows for comparison to World Health Organization growth charts, similar to what most pediatricians use.
 Multiple devices can be connected which makes the Hatch Baby a great way for working parents to connect with caregivers to track their baby’s weight, feedings, diaper changes, and length of sleep measurements throughout the day.

-The Hatch Baby costs $129.99, which not considering the extra functions it provides, is quite competitive with other foam changing pads.
+The Hatch Baby costs Check on Amazon, which not considering the extra functions it provides, is quite competitive with other foam changing pads.
 The Hatch requires 3 AA batteries and does not have any physical readout of weight on the actual pad; parents and caregivers have to connect to the App to retrieve the data, which may or may not be inconvenient depending on parent preferences.

 Final Verdict: Bumbo vs Keekaroo vs Hatch vs Leander

 In the end, if you are looking for an upgrade from a traditional changing pad and its washable cover, any one of these sleek, wipeable foam pads will modernize your nursery in style, as well as cut down on your laundry (which you may need if you are loading up on cloth diapers).